lsst-dm/dmtn-308/index.rst

 - PostgreSQL has medium maintenance overhead, as it requires regular monitoring, backup and recovery, and scaling to meet demand.
 - On-premises deployments require administrators to manage the infrastructure, including monitoring, backup and recovery, and scaling the database to meet demand.
 - SLAC has a dedicated team of system administrators who manage the infrastructure at the USDF.
 This includes administration of a PostgreSQL development cluster for prompt processing.
-- `CloudNativePG <https://cloudnative-pg.io/>`_ has been used by USDF to deploy PostgreSQL on Kubernetes, and this could be used to deploy the PPDB.
-This provides a suite of tools for managing PostgreSQL on Kubernetes, including monitoring, backup and recovery, and scaling.
 - Compared with the two other on-premises options, PostgreSQL has a lower maintenance overhead, as it is a single-node database and does not require the same level of monitoring and management as a distributed database.

 Citus